 I quickly learned about the importance of layering and the miracle that is lightweight wool (more on that later).
 Honestly, much of the credit should go to Michael, my native Coloradan husband, who also patiently taught me how to walk on ice-filled sidewalk and even snowboard.

 Together, we’ve traveled the world with clothing for multiple climates in one carry-on bag each.
 Before that, we did multiple backcountry backpacking trips in the Rocky Mountains.
-When it comes to packing light for cold weather, I’d like to think we’ve gotten pretty damn good at it.
+When it comes to packing light for cold weather, I’d like to think we’ve gotten pretty good at it.

 To help you out, we’ve put together this winter packing list based on our research and real-world experience.
 It has all our best tips, including how to pack for cold weather in a carry on, winter travel essentials, and even a printable packing list for cold weather.